C-Accel2019/Glossary/glossary.md

 ## Knowledge Graph (KG)

 A combination of technologies, specifications, and data cultures for densely interconnecting (Web-scale) data across domains in a human and machine readable and reasonable way.
 The term knowledge graph itself does not prescribe any particular technology stack.
-More formally, a knowledge graph (as a set of statements) can be considered as a node and edge labeled directed multigraph.
+More formally, a knowledge graph (as a set of statements) can be thought of as a node and edge labeled directed multigraph.
 The largest publicly available knowledge graph is the so-called [Linked Data](#Linked-Data) cloud based on the [RDF](#RDF-Resource-Description-Framework)/[Semantic Web](#Semantic-Web) technology stack.

 \[**Used by:** A-6677\]